eduszesz/LeitorQR/README.md

 Source code available in file "LeitorQR_v1.0.aia".
 The source code can be viewed/edited using the MIT App Inventor 2 available at http://appinventor.mit.edu/explore/get-started.

 Download the file "LeitorQR_v1.0.apk" to install the app.
-Remember to allow your device install the app from sources other than the Play Store.
+Remember to allow your device to install the app from sources other than the Play Store.
 If you prefer, install directly from PLay Store at https://play.google.com/store/apps/details?id=appinventor.ai_eduszesz.LeitorQR.